Here’s an interesting piece by University of Nottingham engineer Mike Fay on the development of the gas mask in the First World War.

 The debate will no doubt endure, at least until Christmas when the centenary of the truces, sporadic as they were, will be upon us.

 In the meantime it’s worth looking at how the war was used by advertisers while it was still being fought.
 From its earliest days the war appeared in popular and commercial culture, which is understandable, given the scale of its impact.
 Consequently, the war appeared in the imagery of advertisements, both as a general backdrop and as the source of implied need that all advertising relies upon.
-BranDeccads such as Oxo, Bovril and Lea & Perrins were able to market themselves as being of use to soldiers on the front line, where nutritious hot drinks were no doubt very welcome indeed.
+Brands such as Oxo, Bovril and Lea & Perrins were able to market themselves as being of use to soldiers on the front line, where nutritious hot drinks were no doubt very welcome indeed.

 Other companies, whose association with the war may seem tenuous to us, claimed a solid and necessary link to the trenches.
 In 1918 Decca, the then manufacturers of a gramophone, ran an advert with the striking headline ‘The cussed Huns have got my gramophone’.
 The phrase emerged from a report in the Evening Standard in which British soldiers complained about the loss of their property to German raiding parties.
 Gramophones, which were amplified by vibration rather than electricity, were popular in dug-outs, given their application as a means to drown out the relentless noise of war.